google/play-work/examples/emm-notifications/README.md

     kirillov@ubuntu3:/tmp$ ls cert.*
     cert.crt  cert.csr  cert.key

-Check the content of the CSR file, it should look like that:
+Check the content of the CSR file, it should look like this:

     Certificate Request: